Farwaykorse/Learning/cpp/exceptions.md

 ### Catching

-**Only** catch an exception if it can be handled, or at least evaluated, in a meaningfull way.
+**Only** catch an exception if it can be handled, or at least evaluated, in a meaningful way.
-- If there is different strategy to achive the intended result, try it.
+- If there is different strategy to achieve the intended result, try it.
   But make sure it doesn't end up in an unending loop, and the alternative would be sensible.
-  And only if the information required for the decission is available.
+  And only if the information required for the decision is available.
 - When an exception can't be handled, but a more specific problem description is available, a new more specific exception can be thrown.